-The NARM Applications Department is under the direction of Carol Nelson, with assistance in evaluating and processing applications by Sally Nelson and several part-time assistants.
-The NARM Applications Department reports that the total number of new CPM certifications issued in 2018 was 225.
-Of the 698 CPMs who were due for recertification, 566 recertified, 1 claimed Inactive Status, 8 claimed retired status, and 70 credentials expired.
-The total number of midwives who have received the CPM certification by the end of 2018 is 3423.
-The Applications Department issued 85 Midwifery Bridge Certificates.
-One hundred forty-four new preceptors were registered, for a total of 1,184 total registered preceptors by the end of 2018.
+The NARM Applications Department is under the direction of Carol Nelson with assistance in evaluating and processing applications by Sally Nelson and several part-time assistants.
+The NARM Applications Department reports that the total number of new CPM certifications issued in 2019 was 260.
+The total number of midwives who have received the CPM certification by the end of 2019 is 3683.

-Treasurer Carol Nelson reports that NARM is financially solvent.
+Treasurer Carol Nelson reports NARM is financially solvent.
 NARM's income is received from NARM application and recertification fees and from test sales to candidates taking the exam for licensure.
-The total income during 2018 was \$504,872.52.
-Operating expenses ran \$417,001.97.
+The total income during 2019 was \$580,281.
+Operating expenses ran \$458,793.
 NARM retains savings to cover cost overruns in future years and for future projects such as updating the website, purchasing office equipment, or planning for the Job Analysis.

-Shannon Anton directs NARM's Accountability Department, which handles complaints against CPMs and follows a formal Grievance Mechanism.
+Mary Anne Richardson directs NARM's Accountability Department, which handles complaints against CPMs and follows a formal

+Grievance Mechanism.
 Complaints are handled first in local peer review and then by the NARM Grievance Mechanism, if needed.
 This process has worked exceptionally well in the resolution of grievances and in assuring the accountability of CPMs.